zowe/docs-site/docs/user-guide/configuring-security.md

 During the initial installation of Zowe server-side components, it is necessary for your organization's security administrator to perform a range of tasks that require elevated security permissions.
 As a security administrator, follow the procedures outlined in this article to configure Zowe and your z/OS system to run Zowe with z/OS.

-:::info Required roles: system programmer, security administrator
+:::info Required role: security administrator (elevated permissions required)
 :::

 :::note